dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 lightshow.
 And I could finally learn how it all worked.

 It was a bit frustrating for me to realize my natural talent for this.
-As with everything else, I found creativity surging, but the time for implementation lacking.
+As with everything else, I found creativity surging, but the time and skill for implementation lacking.
 Still, not a single person has contributed to my library.
 That's OK.
 I'm pretty opinionated as to the kind of design I want, but I would really appreciate any advice.
 And admittedly, some of these problems are a bit out of my reach.
 Buffer allocation and the kind of speciallized resource utilization required for complex 3D graphics is really just too hard for me right now.
 Also, benchmarking and estimating the workload for each frame, 60 times a second -- and especially redirecting resources when you detect a workload that exceeds your throughput -- this is incredibly tough.
 Resource prioritization and resource allocation for 3D graphics are problems that are orders of magnitude more difficult than designing a scene graph and rendering some things.

 But that challenge is exactly what I find alluring.